I was 13. In the line for the canteen (tuck shop). And Aiden turned around and said “get your big nose out of here.”

 You will miss your old nose

-Contrary to your belief about your nose… you will miss your old nose if you get a nose job.
+Contrary to your belief about your nose… you might miss your old nose if you get a nose job.
 I miss mine.
 It was part of me.
 It told a story of where my family and I came from and I just chucked it away.
 I miss looking like my mum!
 We used to have similar noses and now we don’t.

 You can die!

 I know it’s morbid but the truth is, anytime you go under anesthetic it’s a risk.
-And I understand if there is a life-threatening reason, of course, you get the surgery… but when the surgery is optional, a choice, and only for external appearances, the reminder of all the risks and seriousness of the procedure are very important.
+And I understand if there is a life-threatening reason, of course, you get the surgery… but when the surgery is optional, a choice, and only for external appearances, the reminder of all the risks and seriousness of the procedure is very important.